-- 6.1 The CIPFA 2017 Prudential and Treasury Management Codes require all local authorities to prepare a capital strategy report, which will provide the following: - a high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services; - an overview of how the associated risk is managed, and - the implications for future financial sustainability. - 6.2 The aim of this Capital Strategy is to ensure that Council fully understands the overall long-term policy objectives and resulting capital strategy requirements, governance procedures and risk appetite. - 6.3 The Capital Strategy will include capital expenditure, investments and liabilities and treasury management in sufficient detail to allow all members to understand how stewardship, value for money, prudence, sustainability and affordability will be secured. - 6.4 The work carried out in preparing the 20 year Capital Programme established the foundations for the Council's Capital Strategy and this strategy is outlined in the General Revenue and Capital Budget report also on this agenda.
-Further work will be undertaken to develop this strategy to provide further detail on the elements outlined above including a capital implementation plan for significant projects.
+- 6.1 The CIPFA 2021 Prudential and Treasury Management Codes require all local authorities to prepare a capital strategy, which will provide the following: - a high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services; - an overview of how the associated risk is managed, and - the implications for future financial sustainability. - 6.2 The aim of the Capital Strategy is to ensure that Council fully understands the overall long-term policy objectives and resulting capital strategy requirements, governance procedures and risk appetite. - 6.3 This report sets out the high level Capital Strategy which includes detail on projected capital expenditure, investments and liabilities and treasury management.
+This shows how stewardship, value for money, prudence, sustainability and affordability is being secured. - 6.4 The work carried out to develop the initial 20 year Capital Programme in 2021/22 established the foundations for the Council's Capital Strategy which is developed annually as part of a rolling 20 year programme.
+This strategy is also outlined in the General Revenue and Capital Budget report also on this agenda.
+The capital strategy is also supplemented by the development of a new investment strategy which will provide further detail on the elements outlined above including a capital implementation plan for significant projects.

-7.0 Treasury Management Strategy for 2022/23
+8.0 Treasury Management Strategy for 2024/25

-7.1 The strategy for 2022/23 covers two main areas:
+8.1 The strategy for 2024/25 covers two main areas: